The Game of Life (album)

 The Game of Life is the second studio album by American deathcore band Arsonists Get All the Girls.
 The album was released on August 14, 2007.
 This is the last Arsonists Get All The Girls album to feature bassist Patrick Mason due to his death in November 2007 from alcohol poisoning.

+A music video was produced for the song "Shoeshine for Neptune".